filecash/filecash-docs/docs/mine/README.md

 - Learn about different [mining architectures](mining-architectures.md).
 - Setup and run a high performant [Lotus Miner](lotus/README.md).

-The documentation you will be reading assumes you are familiar with the documentation in the [Get started](../get-started) section, have a general grasp of how Filecoin works and are familiar with Filecoin node software and tooling.
+The documentation you will be reading assumes you are familiar with the documentation in the [Get started](../get-started) section, have a general grasp of how Filecash works and are familiar with Filecash node software and tooling.

 :::warning
-Running a successful mining operation on Filecoin has high [hardware requirements](hardware-requirements.md) and, apart from a strong familiarity with Filecoin, requires experience in systems deployment and administration.
+Running a successful mining operation on Filecash has high [hardware requirements](hardware-requirements.md) and, apart from a strong familiarity with Filecash, requires experience in systems deployment and administration.
 :::